 Non-economic damages are intangible losses.
 Examples of these types of damages include inconvenience, humiliation, mental anguish, disfigurement, or deformity.
 A local auto wreck lawyer could help injured victims determine what damages they may be eligible for.

-Anyone who has been injured in a car accident should get in touch with a lawyer as soon as possible to help them determine the value of his or her case.
+Anyone who has been injured in a car accident should get in touch with a lawyer as soon as possible for help with the settlement negotiation process.
+After the auto wreck, you and your attorney must determine the value of the case and present the opposing party with a settlement demand.
+Only then can negotiations begin.

-When first meeting an attorney after you are injured in a car crash, you should bring all documents that pertain to the accident with during your first meeting with an attorney.
+When first meeting an attorney after you are injured in a car crash, you should bring all documents that pertain to the accident with you.
 This includes the other driver’s contact information, any police documents, photographs of the scene of the accident, and records of medical treatment.
 This will help the attorney understand the liability of the case, which will factor into the potential damages a victim could recover.

 Other than liability, there are many other factors that affect the value of a claim.
 Some of those factors include: